-By the end of 2017, traffic coming from on-net CDNs had increased to around 1.2 Tbit/s.
-At the end of 2018, this traffic had tripled to 3.8 Tbit/s, or 21% of those four ISPs' total traffic to final customers.
-This percentage - which increased considerably from 9% at the end of 2017 - varies considerably from one ISP to the next: for some operators this traffic represents not even 1% of their traffic to final customers, while for others it accounts for more than a third of the incoming traffic being injected into their networks.
+Between the end of 2018 and the end of 2019, traffic coming from on-net CDN to the top four ISPs' customers increased slightly to reach 3.9 Tbit/s.
+The percentage of traffic coming from on-net CDN (17%) is down compared to last year (21%), which confirms that operators continue to make heavy use of both peering and transit.
+This percentage varies considerably from one ISP to the next: for some operators this traffic represents not even 1% of their traffic to final customers, while for others it accounts for more than a third of the inbound traffic being injected into their networks.

-In addition, the ratio of inbound/outbound traffic varies between 1:5 and 1:20 depending on the operator.
-In other words, data made available through on-net CDN are viewed between five and twenty times, on average.
+In addition, the ratio of inbound to outbound traffic ranges from 1:5 and 1:14 depending on the operator.
+In other words, data made available through on-net CDN are viewed between five and fourteen times, on average.

-TRAFFIC BREAKDOWN IN FRANCE BY INTERCONNECTION TYPE (END OF 2018)
+BREAKDOWN BY INTERCONNECTION TYPE OF TRAFFIC TO CUSTOMERS OF THE MAIN ISPs IN FRANCE (END OF 2019)